Defense Attorney for Marijuana Charges in Fort Worth, Texas: Possession & Distribution

 Defenses to Marijuana Possession Charges

-In order to obtain a conviction of possession of marijuana, the prosecutor must prove beyond a reasonable doubt that you knowingly and intentionally possessed marijuana.
+In order to obtain a conviction of possession of marijuana, the prosecutor must prove beyond a reasonable doubt that you knowingly and intentionally exercised care, custody, or control over the marijuana.
+Negotiating a favorable result depends upon your drug attorney’s ability to develop a legal defense for your case.
+As such, it is critical that both you and your criminal defense attorney sit down and develop a winning defense strategy.
 Defenses may include:

 There are other defenses that can be raised based on the circumstances surrounding the arrest.
 If you have been charged with marijuana possession, it is imperative that you protect yourself and consult with an experienced marijuana possession defense attorney as soon as possible to help you prepare a defense.